Donald Trump is no longer among the 400 richest people in America according to Forbes - ExBulletin

 “If Trump is looking for someone to blame, he can start with himself.
 Five years ago, he had a golden opportunity to diversify his fortune.
 On the eve of the 2016 election, federal officials from the ethics prompted Trump to divest his real estate assets.
 This would have allowed him to reinvest the proceeds in broad-based index funds and carry out his duties without conflicts of interest… Trump decided to hang on to his assets. “

-Falling off the Forbes list will fall hard on Trump, who cares deeply about those kinds of ratings and rankings as public proof of his many successes.
+Falling off the Forbes list will hit Trump hard, who cares deeply about these kinds of ratings and rankings as public proof of his many successes.

 This, from Jonathan Greenberg, a former reporter for Forbes, makes it clear how much Trump cares: